WesleyBryie/ChumBucket/wiki/megathread/related_subreddits.md

 ### ► Console Hacking oriented subreddits

-The following subreddits are centered around altering/hacking the respective consoles, and though these methods typically pave the way for piracy to become possible, these subreddits are not centered around the discussion of piracy or piracy methods.
+The following subreddits are centered around altering/hacking the respective consoles, and though these methods typically pave the way for piracy to become possible, these subreddits are **not centered around the discussion of piracy or piracy methods**.
 Read their rules for clarification.

 * /r/PS3hacks